waldyjoe/waldyjoe.github.io/_research/mapf.md

 Highlights:
-The addition of the admissible heuristics proposed in [2] can reduce the number of expanded nodes and runtime of CBS by up to **a factor of 50** and thus an handle up to **3 times more agents** than possible before within one minute.
+The addition of the admissible heuristics proposed in [2] can reduce the number of expanded nodes and runtime of CBS by up to **a factor of 50** and thus can handle up to **3 times more agents** than possible before within one minute.
 The bounded-suboptimal MAPF algorithm proposed in [4] can find solutions that are **provably at most 2% worse than optimal** with **1,000 agents** in one minute, while, on the same map, state-of-the-art optimal algorithms can handle at most 200 agents.